cxl-garage/sentinel-cli/README.md

 >Please run the python script at least once before being offline to ensure your org's docker container is downloaded

-## Installation Instructions
+## Instructions

+### Installation

 1. Install [Python](https://www.python.org/downloads/)
+3. Pull this repo
-2. Download Sentinel Python Package ```pip install -r requirements.txt```
+4. Download Sentinel Python Package ```pip install -r requirements.txt```
-3. If using private algorithms (you should know if this is the case) - add the provided .json key to your machine
+5. If using private algorithms (you should know if this is the case) - add the provided .json key to your machine
-4. Follow Usage Instructions
+6. Follow Usage Instructions

 ## CLI (Command Line Interface) Example Command